 In the early 1600s, Mattapan started as community for Native Americans known as the Mattahunt Tribe.
 At the dawn of 21st century, immigrants traveling in New England found Mattapan to be a "good place to sit."
 Irish, Jewish, and Haitian immigrants called the neighborhood home.
-Now in 2016, Mattapan is home to a large African American and Caribbean community.
+Now, Mattapan is home to a large African American and Caribbean community.

 Traveling down Blue Hill Avenue, you’re bound to see the recently opened Mattapan Branch of the Boston Public Library.
 This library is now a staple of the community.
 The award-winning library was created with a focus on energy performance, water conservation, and sustainability.

 The community has become an incubator for green living innovations.
 The Mass Audubon's Boston Nature Center and Wildlife Sanctuary is a great partner and ally to Mattapan.
 This agency offers dynamic programming to engage residents and local organizations.

 Mattapan's green spaces continue to be a jewel in the neighborhood, and organizations are using the green terrain to brighten the quality of life for all residents.
 Mattapan Food and Fitness Coalition is a community-based agency that practices green living by providing residents with healthy eating options through weekend farmers markets, fitness campaigns, fresh eating cooking courses, and so much more!